 About the Board

-Virginia (Ginny) Finn, Vice President, Milwaukee
+Virginia R. (Ginny) Finn, Milwaukee, Vice Chair

 Ginny Finn lives in Milwaukee and is an attorney and consultant to non-profit organizations.
 She currently serves as Executive Director at ABCD: After Breast Cancer Diagnosis.
 A former health law adjunct instructor at UW-Milwaukee, she speaks frequently throughout the midwest on breast cancer-related topics.
 Ginny is a graduate of Coe College, Purdue University and the University of Wisconsin Law School.